Senior Resources » When & How Federal Employees Should Enroll in Medicare

 Open enrollment occurs from October 15th to December 7th every year.
 It’s for anyone already enrolled in Medicare to make changes to their coverage.
 This includes switching between Original Medicare and a Medicare Advantage plan, or changing Medicare Advantage plans or Part D prescription drug plans.
 Coverage for these changes typically starts the following January 1st.

-Toni Says: “When it comes to Medicare, what you don’t know WILL hurt you!
+Remember, when it comes to Medicare, what you don’t know WILL hurt you!
+Here are a few helpful Medicare resources for retirees and their families:

 Advertisement.